 Reduce to the max – the product philosophy

 The philosophy behind the TX CoM family is to reduce a CoM down to the absolute minimum of components.
 In doing so, application designers and engineers using CoMs can achieve maximum flexibility.
 TX CoM modules solely feature the processor plus memory and the power supply.
 Any additional functions can be added to the base board.

 Longevity for OEM's is Key

-This focus on CoMs with a minimum number of components is on the one hand the key to very competitive pricing, on the other hand it ensures long-term availability.
+This focus on CoMs with a minimum number of components is on the one hand the key to very competitive pricing, on the other hand it enables to ensure long-term availability.
 While processor manufacturers like Freescale offer a long-term availability of 10 to 15 years, this must also apply to any further components integrated onto a module or these must be available via second sourcing and without any necessary software alterations.
-If these components are integrated on a module, as is the case with many other manufacturers, this long-term availability is endangered and not possible to guarantee.
+If these components are integrated on a module, as is the case with many other manufacturers, this long-term availability is endangered, or – from right from the start – not possible to guarantee.

 |Quad Cortex-A9 NXP i.MX 6Quad, 1GHz